4 Participants Needed

 The trial requires participants to stop taking anti-platelet medication for 7 days before and 3 days after the surgery.
 If you are on therapeutic anticoagulation or need other medications not mentioned, the clinical staff will decide if you can participate.

-How is the CorTec Brain Interchange (BIC) System treatment for stroke different from other treatments?
+What prior data suggests that the CorTec Brain Interchange (BIC) System is safe for stroke rehabilitation?

 JO